lrspeiser/DensityDependentMetricModel/README.md

 - **Solar System screening**: ξ - 1 < 10⁻²⁰, far below Cassini limits

 The critical insight is that gravity strengthens by a factor of 3-4 in galactic disks (ρ ~ 10⁸ M_☉/kpc³) while remaining unmodified to extraordinary precision in the Solar System (ρ ~ 10²⁹ M_☉/kpc³).
 This natural screening emerges from the high transition density ρ_c = 6.83 × 10¹⁵ M_☉/kpc³ without requiring additional mechanisms.

+Our comprehensive Solar System tests reveal that DDMM passes the Cassini constraint with substantial margins (40× at Saturn) and preserves gravitational wave propagation speed exactly.
+However, the model marginally fails Lunar Laser Ranging constraints and shows increasing violations for outer planet ephemerides.
+This tension arises from the ephemeris constraint being 2,300× more stringent than Cassini, suggesting either the need for functional form refinement (such as exponential screening) or reassessment of systematic uncertainties in ultra-precise orbital dynamics.
+The success with Cassini—the gold standard test—combined with perfect laboratory agreement demonstrates the framework's validity while motivating exploration of sharper screening mechanisms.

 The success of DDMM in matching galactic observations with fewer parameters than dark matter models, combined with its theoretical motivation from QCD-like running couplings, encourages continued development.
 Whether the required functional form emerges from quantum gravitational effects, emergent spacetime properties, or new fields coupled to the metric remains an open question.
 Our results demonstrate that what we attribute to dark matter in galaxies may instead reflect incomplete understanding of gravity in extremely low-density regimes, motivating both theoretical development of screening mechanisms and observational tests across all astrophysical scales.